Hydrogen Fuel Cell Electric Vehicles (FCEV)

 - The hydrogen refueling infrastructure typically has a high capital equipment, operation, and maintenance costs and the quantity of available hydrogen refueling stations needs to be increased, state-wide.

 - The FCEVs tend to be expensive; so far, without economies of scale.
 Notably, some firms offer less expensive FCEV leases.

 - Hydrogen transportation fuel quality and metering standards for commercial dispensing and for retail sale are in deployment in California.
 The California Department of Food and Agriculture, Division of Measurement Standards (DMS) addresses these technical issues under a contract with and working collaboratively with a number of organizations, including the California Energy Commission.

 - Competition from improved and more efficient gasoline and diesel-powered engines and the growing popularity of hybrids and electric vehicles (EVs) make hydrogen FCEVs less attractive in the near term, but over the long term, the combination of advancements in all of these vehicle technologies, including hydrogen FCEVs present opportunities for air pollution reduction.

 How is the Energy Commission Helping?

-Because federal and local air board incentives have been available only for development and deployment of FCVs, the Energy Commission is filling the gap by investing Program funds in strategically located fueling infrastructure.
-More than $18 million has been awarded for the construction of hydrogen fueling stations throughout the state.
-In the proposed Investment Plan for 2011-2012, the Energy Commission will continue to support transit and light-duty vehicle demonstration projects.
-Additionally, the Energy Commission has provided $4 million to the California Department of Food and Agriculture’s Division of Measurement Standards (DMS) to develop national and statewide standards for the dispensing and sale of hydrogen fuel.
+Because Federal and local air board incentives have primarily focused on the development and deployment of FCEVs, the Energy Commission is investing funds in a network of strategically located refueling stations and infrastructure.
+More than $92 million has been awarded for the construction of hydrogen refueling stations throughout the state.
+In the Investment Plan for 2015-2016, the Energy Commission will continue to support hydrogen infrastructure projects which expand the network of publicly accessible hydrogen refueling stations to serve the current population of FCEVs and to accommodate the planned early commercial large-scale roll-out of FCVEs commencing in the 2015/2016 timeframe.